 As a result of the greater awareness of the public health issue of opioid abuse, there has been increased scrutiny of, and investigation into, the commercial practices of opioid manufacturers by state and federal agencies.
 We, along with other opioid manufacturers, have been the subject of federal and state government investigations and enforcement actions, focused on the misuse and abuse of opioid medications in the U.S. Similar investigations may be initiated in the future.
-During the three months ended March 27, 2020 and March 29, 2019, we incurred \$22.5 million and \$19.4 million in opioid defense costs, respectively, which are included in selling, general and administrative ("SG&A") expenses.
+During the three and six months ended June 26, 2020, we incurred \$17.2 million and \$39.7 million in opioid defense costs, respectively, and \$15.1 million and \$34.5 million during the three and six months ended June 28, 2019, respectively, which are included in SG&A expenses.

-Litigation Settlement
+Opioid-Related Litigation Settlement

-On February 25, 2020, we, certain of our subsidiaries operating the Specialty Generics business (the "Specialty Generics Subsidiaries") and certain other affiliates announced an agreement in principle on the terms of a global settlement that would resolve all opioid-related claims against us, which we refer to herein as the "Litigation Settlement."
-The Litigation Settlement was reached with a court-appointed plaintiffs' executive committee representing the interests of thousands of plaintiffs in the federal multi-district litigation ("MDL") and supported by a broad-based group of 48 state and U.S. Territory Attorneys General.
-The Litigation Settlement would contemplate the filing of voluntary petitions under Chapter 11 of the U.S. Bankruptcy Code ("Chapter 11") by the Specialty Generics Subsidiaries and the establishment of a trust for the benefit of plaintiffs holding opioid-related claims against Mallinckrodt (the "Opioid Claimant Trust").
-Under the terms of the proposed settlement, which would become effective upon the Specialty Generics Subsidiaries' emergence from a contemplated Chapter 11 process, subject to court approval and other conditions, we would (1) make cash payments of \$1,600.0 million in structured payments over eight years, beginning upon the Specialty Generics Subsidiaries' emergence from the completed Chapter 11 case, the substantial majority of which is expected to be contributed to the Opioid Claimant Trust and (2) issue warrants with an eight year term to the Opioid Claimant Trust exercisable at a strike price of

-\$3.15 per share to purchase our ordinary shares that would represent approximately 19.99% of our fully diluted outstanding shares, including after giving effect to the exercise of the warrants (the "Settlement Warrants").
-As a result of the Litigation Settlement, we recorded an accrual for this contingency of \$1,600.0 million related to the structured cash payments and \$43.4 million related to the Settlement Warrants in the consolidated balance sheet as of December 27, 2019.
-During the three months ended March 27, 2020, we recorded a non-cash gain of \$16.8 million as a result of the change in the Settlement Warrants' fair value.
+On February 25, 2020, we, certain of our subsidiaries operating the Specialty Generics business (the "Specialty Generics Subsidiaries") and certain other affiliates announced an agreement in principle on the terms of a global settlement that would resolve all opioid-related claims against us, which we refer to herein as the "Opioid-Related Litigation Settlement."
+The Opioid-Related Litigation Settlement was reached with a court-appointed plaintiffs' executive committee representing the interests of thousands of plaintiffs in the federal multi-district litigation ("MDL") and supported by a broad-based group of 48 state and U.S. Territory Attorneys General.
+The Opioid-Related Litigation Settlement would contemplate the filing of voluntary petitions under Chapter 11 of the U.S. Bankruptcy Code ("Chapter 11") by the Specialty Generics Subsidiaries and the establishment of a trust for the benefit of plaintiffs holding opioid-related claims against Mallinckrodt (the "Opioid Claimant Trust").
+Under the terms of the proposed settlement as it was structured when initially agreed, subject to court approval and other conditions, we would (1) make cash payments of \$1,600.0 million in structured payments over eight years, beginning upon the Specialty Generics Subsidiaries' emergence from the completed Chapter 11 case, the substantial majority of which would be expected to be contributed to the Opioid Claimant Trust and (2) issue warrants with an eight year term to the Opioid Claimant Trust exercisable at a strike price of \$3.15 per share to purchase our ordinary shares that would represent approximately 19.99% of our fully diluted outstanding shares, including after giving effect to the exercise of the warrants (the "Settlement Warrants").
+As a result of the Opioid-Related Litigation Settlement, we recorded an accrual for this contingency of \$1,600.0 million related to the structured cash payments and \$43.4 million related to the Settlement Warrants in the consolidated balance sheet as of December 27, 2019.
+During the six m

-The Litigation Settlement included a number of conditions, such as the outcome of our lawsuit against the U.S. Department of Health and Human Services ("HHS") and the Centers for Medicare & Medicaid Services ("CMS" and together with the HHS, the "Agency") regarding our calculation of Medicaid drug rebates for Acthar® Gel.
-As further described below and in Note 11 to the unaudited condensed consolidated financial statements, in March 2020, we received an adverse decision from the federal district court for the District of Columbia ("D.C.") with respect to the Medicaid lawsuit.
-We are engaged in constructive dialogue with the plaintiff parties to the Litigation Settlement to address the impact of the court's decision, but there can be no assurance that such dialogue will result in a modification of or amendment to the Litigation Settlement that will be satisfactory to all parties.
+The Opioid-Related Litigation Settlement as it was structured when initially agreed included a number of conditions, such as the satisfactory outcome of our lawsuit against the Agency regarding our calculation of Medicaid drug rebates for Acthar Gel.
+As further described above and in Note 11 of the notes to the unaudited condensed consolidated financial statements, in March 2020, we received an adverse decision from the federal district court for the D.C. with respect to the Medicaid lawsuit and subsequently filed our notice of appeal with the Appeals Court.
+We are engaged in constructive dialogue with the plaintiff parties to the Opioid-Related Litigation Settlement to address the impact of the court's decision, but there can be no assurance that such dialogue will result in a modification of the Opioid-Related Litigation Settlement that will be satisfactory to all parties.